sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 A listing is a description of a service that a provider provides in the marketplace.
 The provider of a listing is called the author of that listing.

-##### Need

-A thing that a customer wants or requests in the marketplace.

-##### Listing collection

-A collection of listings that is managed by the marketplace admin.
-A collection can be either a manually managed or an automatic one (e.g. 50 latest listings).
-A listing collection is useful when implementing things like landing pages and wanting to show featured listings.

 ##### Review

-A review is a description of the level of service a customer got from a provider and provider got from customer.
-It can take many forms like textual description, a star rating or a combination of those.
+A review is a description of an experience the customer had with the provider or a description of an experience that the provider had with the customer.
+A review includes a free text description and a numeric rating between 0-5.

 ##### Transaction

-Transaction is the process of providing a service described by a listing.
-Transaction has a predefined set of states.
-Transactions don’t always lead to completed orders.
+Transaction is an instance of the process where the customer and the provider exchange value.
+Transaction has a predefined set of states and transitions between the states defined by the Transaction process.

-##### Order
+##### Transaction process

-Order is a transaction where participants have an intention to exchange value (i.e. not just a conversation).
+Transaction process is the definition of the process where the customer and the provider exchange value.
+It defines the states and transitions between the states that a transaction can take.
+It also defines the actions, such as creating a payment, reserving a time slot or sending out a notification email, that happen as part of the transitions.

 ##### Payment